silasnevstad/Football-Model-3.0/README.md

 ## Overview

 I built a machine learning model designed to predict the outcome of football matches.
-It takes various factors into account such as team statistics, home advantage, and recent form to make its predictions.
-I have trained the model on a large dataset of historical football matches, allowing it to learn patterns and relationships that can be used to make accurate predictions.
-The model provides a probability of each potential outcome (such as win, loss, or draw) for a specific match, enabling users to make informed decisions regarding the game's outcome (such as the winning team or the final score).
+It has been trained on data from 2015 to 2022 for both home and away fixtures, predicting the expected goals scored for and against.
+I then calculate team strengths and predict game odds analyzing if they have an edge over vegas odds.

 <p align="right">(<a href="#top">back to top</a>)</p>